buoncubi/arch_skeleton/README.md

 rosservice call /state/get_pose "{}"
 ```
 With `rosparam` you might also set the `test/random_sense/active` and
-`test/random_sense/battery_time` parameters to see how messages are differently published.
+`test/random_sense/battery_time` parameters (detailed below) to see how messages are
+differently published.

 ### The `planner` Node and Its Messages

 <img src="https://github.com/buoncubi/arch_skeleton/blob/main/diagrams/planner.png" width="900">

-The `planner` nodes implements an action server named `motion/planner`.
+The `planner` node implements an action server named `motion/planner`.
 This is done by the
 means of the `SimpleActionServer` class based on the `Plan` action message.
 This action server
 requires the `state/get_pose/` service of the `robot-state` node, and a `target` point given as goal.

 Given the current and target points, this component returns a plan as a list of `via_points`, which are randomly generated for simplicity.
 The number of `via_points` can be set with the
 `test/random_plan_points` parameter addressed below.
 Moreover, each `via_point` is provided
-after a delay to simulate computation, which can be tune through the `test/random_plan_time`
+after a delay to simulate computation, which can be tuned through the `test/random_plan_time`
 parameter.
-A new `via_points` is generated, the updated plan is provided as *feedback*.
+When a new `via_points` is generated, the updated plan is provided as `feedback`.
 When
-all the `via_points` have been generated, the plan is provided as *result*.
+all the `via_points` have been generated, the plan is provided as `results`.

 While the picture above shows the actual implementation of the action server, you should not
 interact with it through the shown topics directly.
 Instead, you should use a